 |6.||Sony A9 II||Full Frame||24.0||6000||4000||4K/30p||25.0||14.0||3434||93|

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The A7 III indeed provides movie recording capabilities.
 The highest resolution format that the A7 III can use is 4K/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
+For example, the A7 III has an electronic viewfinder with a resolution of 2359k dots.
+The viewfinder offers a field of view of 100% and a magnification of 0.78x.
 The adjacent tables list some of the other core features of the Sony A7 III along with similar information for a selection of comparators.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Alpha A7 III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |4.||Sony A7 IV||Y||stereo / mono||Y||Y||full||3.2||Y||-||Y|

 |5.||Sony A7C||Y||stereo / mono||Y||Y||micro||3.2||Y||Y||Y|

 |6.||Sony A9 II||Y||stereo / mono||Y||Y||micro||3.1||Y||Y||Y|